zobocode/test_gpg/README.md

  1. service account credentials

 Put the credentials json  file for a service account in the module directory.
 It is mandatory to inject the permissions in the Docker image.
 The credentials file must be named 'creds.json'.

+See [here](https://cloud.google.com/docs/authentication) the Google documentation about credentials and authentication.

  2. environment variables
   ```